benjaminhuanghuang/rust-study/Rust-Async/Rust-Asynchronous Programming with Tokio/01-Foundational Knowledge.md

 - The CPU spends time waiting for input and output operations to complete

 Asynchronous can speed up I/O-Bound Tasks.

+## How do the sync and await methods work in Rust

 async: Denotes that the code following is asynchronous await Method Call: Used on asynchronous functions; waits for the function state to change from pending to done